Drop App Review: How to Get Cash Back On Top of Credit Card Rewards

 How does Drop use my personal information?

 Drop may use your personal information to do market research or recommend products or services.
-The company says they only use your information to provide more personalized recommendations and to verify the transactions.
+The company says it only uses your information to provide more personalized recommendations and to verify the transactions.
 Drop may share user data, but it will be anonymous and not have names attached.

 Is the Drop app safe?